 The College of Education places several hundred prospective teachers in schools in the region each term.
 It is necessary to utilize schools that may be a distance from campus.
 Since students in College of Education programs require several terms of placements we work to ensure that at least some of their experiences in schools are relatively close to their residence.
 In addition to distance, placements are also governed by state and national certification and accreditation requirements as well as the preferences of each school in terms of number and types of placements that they wish to allow.

 During internships, UNG teacher candidates will be expected to assume all of the responsibilities of a full time teacher and, therefore, should not be employed elsewhere.
-UNG teacher candidates will not be placed in schools where family members are employed.
 UNG teacher candidates can only be placed in schools that have attained accreditation from agencies recognized by the Georgia Professional Standards Commission.

 In all activities College of Education faculty model and engage students in a community of collaboration, professionalism, intellectual curiosity and commitment to service.
 University of North Georgia teacher education programs are designed to create environments that support professional development, personal growth and academic excellence in the context of service to our students, colleagues, institution, community and discipline.
 Teaching, research, program, and course and professional development are most often conducted in collaborative, creative and inclusive groups of peers that celebrate innovation, problem-solving and openness to discussion.
 Teacher candidates in the UNG College of Education are expected to model professional and personal integrity, communication skills, passion for teaching, and collaborative support and care for the community that we hope to inculcate in the children served by our partner schools.